justpsychiatry/Justpsychiatry-Article-Archive/docs/source/J_pak_psych_soc/jpps_s_specialarticle.rst

 More than half of these countries have either no or less than 1% of health budget for mental health and the treatment gap for psychiatric disorders is close to 90%.
 Most individuals are, therefore left to cope with severe mental illness on their own1.
-Consequently, there is high

-   **Saeed Farooq,** MCPS (Psych), FCPS (Psych).
-Associate Pro- fessor & Head Department of Psychiatry, Postgraduate Medi- cal Institute, Lady Reading Hospital, Peshawar, Pakistan.
-E-mail: sfarooqlrh@yahoo.com

-   **Zahid Nazar,** FCPS (Psych).
-Assistant Professor, Department of Psychiatry, Postgraduate Medical Institute, Lady Reading Hospital, Peshawar, Pakistan.

-   **Javaid Akhtar,** MCPS (Psych), FCPS (Psych).
-Senior Regis- trar, Department of Psychiatry, Postgraduate Medical Insti- tute, Lady Reading Hospital, Peshawar, Pakistan.

-   **Muhammad Irfan,** MCPS (Psych).
-Department of Psychiatry, Postgraduate Medical Institute, Lady Reading Hospital, Peshawar, Pakistan. `E-mail:mirfan78@yahoo.com <mailto:mirfan78@yahoo.com>`__

-   **Sher Naeem,** Drug Abuse & Treatment Center, Postgraduate Medical Institute, Lady Reading Hospital, Peshawar, Pakistan.

-   **Correspondence: Dr. Saeed Farooq**

-   untreated prevalence of schizophrenia in the form of undetected as well as inadequately and partially treated cases.
+Consequently, there is high untreated prevalence of schizophrenia in the form of undetected as well as inadequately and partially treated cases.
 While it may be difficult to reach for the undetec- ted cases, the present level of untreated cases in pa- tients who have had some contact with mental health services represents a catastrophic failure of mental health policy and services in these countries.
 In this article, we will argue that a public health intervention based on the principles of DOTS could be an effective strategy for coping with schizophrenia in these coun- tries.

 WHAT IS DOTS?
 -------------